Sir Robert McAlpine

-Sir Robert McAlpine Limited is a family-owned building and civil engineering company based in Hemel Hempstead, England.
+Sir Robert McAlpine Limited is a family-owned building and civil engineering company based in Kings Langley, England.
 It carries out engineering and construction in the infrastructure, heritage, commercial, arena and stadium, healthcare, education and nuclear sectors.

 History

 Robert McAlpine was born in 1847 in the Scottish village of Newarthill near Motherwell.
 From the age of seven he worked in the nearby coal mines, leaving at 16 to become an apprentice bricklayer.
-Later, working for an engineer, he progressed to being foreman before starting to work on his own account at the age of 22 (1869).
+Later, working for an engineer, he progressed to being foreman before starting to work on his own account at the age of 22.
 He had no capital other than that he could earn himself and his first contract involving the employment of other men had to be financed by borrowing £11 from the butcher.
 From there, McAlpine enjoyed rapid success; the early contracts centred on his own trade of bricklaying and by 1874 he was the owner of two brickyards and an employer of 1,000 men.
 It was on one of the housing estates he built that he first experimented with using concrete blocks as well as bricks (from which he earned the nickname 'Concrete Bob').

 With the capital he had acquired, McAlpine determined to build a garden city at Hamilton, South Lanarkshire.
 Relying now on the income from his estate, McAlpine’s attention moved away from his contracting business towards self-education.
 However, the financial panic following the collapse of the City of Glasgow Bank in 1878 virtually wiped out McAlpine financially: his mortgages were called in but his debtors did not pay him.

 The liabilities from the Hamilton estate were threatening the construction business and to protect it, Robert took his clerk into partnership, trading under the name McAlpine & Co; the clerk was bought out not long after.
 McAlpine’s first large contract was a building for the Singer Manufacturing Company in 1883 and the profit from that enabled him to pay off his remaining debts.
 Almost immediately he faced further financial difficulties.
 Winning a contract for the Lanarkshire and Ayrshire Railway without the necessary technical knowledge, the subsequent rebuilding work and litigation meant another fresh start.

 In 1887, Robert took his two eldest sons, Robert junior and William, out of school to help him, with Malcolm and Alfred following soon after, and they did much to rationalise the firm’s administration and finances.
 Undaunted by his earlier experience, McAlpine took on further railway contracts, this time successfully, including the Mallaig Extension Railway and the Glasgow Subway.
 There was an increasingly wide range of building and civil engineering contracts but the firm was almost brought to its knees again with the construction of the Methil Docks between 1909 and 1913.
-It was argued that this led to a much more cautious approach to risk on the part of the sons – if not the father.
+It was argued that this led to a much more cautious approach to risk on the part of the sons, if not the father.